rick001/ocr/README.md

-# 📄 Image/PDF to PDF OCR Converter
+# 🤖 AI-Enhanced OCR Converter

-A powerful application that converts images and image-based PDFs into readable PDF documents using Optical Character Recognition (OCR) technology.
+A powerful application that converts images and image-based PDFs into readable PDF documents using OCR technology enhanced with AI for better text interpretation and correction.

 ## ✨ Features